How to compile the EJ2 SCSS theme using LibSassHost in JavaScript?

 Conclusion

-You can find the simple application for reference where themes are changed using the Action method when the buttons in header section are clicked.
+You can find a simple application for reference where themes are changed using the Action method when the buttons in the header section are clicked.

 Sample: https://www.syncfusion.com/downloads/support/directtrac/general/ze/DynamicTheme154007864